alinalihassan/Lesma/README.md

 ## Installation

-Every lesma release contains archives with the binary and standard library which you can grab, but you could also use the installer script to do all the work for you.
-Paste the following in your terminal:
+Every Lesma release contains archives with the binary and standard library which you can grab.
+Alternatively, you can use the installer script to do all the work for you.
+The [get-lesma.sh](scripts/get-lesma.sh) script downloads and installs the latest release.

+Run the following in your terminal:

 ```bash
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/alinalihassan/Lesma/main/scripts/get-lesma.sh)"